When you purchase through links on our site, we may earn a commission. Here’s how it works.

 - Do not eat non-edible items like plastic, toys, or household items

 - Tolerating grooming, dental care, and nail clipping

-Mixed breed felines tend to be very healthy.
+Mixed-breed felines tend to be very healthy.
 Yet, there is always the risk that they can develop or inherit genetic conditions and diseases from either parent breed.
-Because this specific mix of the Russian Blue Maine Coon cat will be a larger-sized feline, they may be predisposed to joint conditions, cardiac issues, and obesity.
-It is essential to ensure that this kitty has regular veterinary care and is always up to date on shots and vaccinations.
-Regular veterinary care is a critical factor in keeping a cat healthy for as long as possible.
+Because this specific mix of the Russian Blue Maine Coon cat is a larger-sized feline, they have a predisposition to joint conditions, cardiac issues, and obesity.

 Health conditions that can affect the Russian Blue Maine Coon mix include: